 I couldn’t believe that this was the same man who’d been ranting and raving to me just a few hours earlier, and, in a spirit of indignance, I decided it was time to burn the Keith bridge and blow away this bullshit.
 Trepidatiously1 dialing the number to the campus radio station, I said I had a question for the candidates and suddenly I was on the air.

-“My question is for Keith Lepper,” I began.
+“My question is for Keith Lepor,” I began.
 “Keith, this your roommate, Jonathan.
-How can you say that you’d work well with all the Vice Presidential candidates when you told me today that you thought Reb Oreo was a bitch, and that you were going to ram all your own legislation down her throat and basically prevent her from doing anything without your say-so?”
+How can you say that you’d work well with all the Vice Presidential candidates when you told me today that you thought Reb Moreo was a bitch, and that you were going to ram all your own legislation down her throat and basically prevent her from doing anything without your say-so?”

 All of a sudden it felt like an electric shock had been delivered across the airwaves throughout campus.